TKUwengkunduo/PS4_DualShock/README.md

 ### Description:
 - Publishes joystick values as `/cmd_vel` Twist messages.
-- Compatible with ROS 2 mobile robot stacks.
+- Compatible with ROS2 mobile robot stacks.

 ### How to Use:
 1. Build the package: